 I have to say I found the routines quite challenging, and a few of us agreed about this at the end and decided that our teacher does it to gauge what students are capable of.
 A couple of people had just done their first double class (ie the addition of level 2) and were reassured when I (apparently a veteran!) said I found the routines really hard this time.
 And when they spoke to our teacher before that, I heard her say she is going to challenge us and not give us things we can already do!
 It’s true – that’s how you get better.

 Really fun classes tonight!
-Crawls, pick-ups, shunts (watch those knees!), riffs, and more!
+Crawls, pick-ups, shunts (knees!), riffs, and more!
 Did a pick-up ‘plait’ which is basically doing pickups in a triangle.
 Managed it, but definitely something to practice!

 Right, I’m off home to shower and eat!
 Made a lovely Goan fish curry last night…